ParthaPRay/ReliaPy/README.md

 # Synthetic Benchmark Datasets

-The datasets are synthetic and are provided for testing the ReliaPy interface and computations.
+The datasets in this repository are synthetic and are provided for testing the ReliaPy interface and computations.
 They should not be described as real industrial field data.

 Use the manifesto file to identify the correct module, model, time column, event/status column, system column, or stress column: